Fine-tune with the API or CLI

 Float

-• A low learning rate results in minimal changes to the model's performance.
+• A low learning rate can result in slow training and minimal performance improvement.

 freeze_vit